 Well-rounded diets involve primarily eating whole foods, such as fruits and vegetables, lean protein, and grains.
 Limit processed foods and sweets.
 Drink water instead of soft drinks or sweetened tea.
 Making small changes in your diet can lead to big results.

 When you eat nutrient-dense foods, you have more energy, and you can think more clearly.
 It’s easier for you to focus on tasks.
 This helps you feel more accomplished and confident.
 People who feel good about themselves are less likely to fall into substance abuse or relapse after a period of recovery.

 If you’re currently battling addiction, knowing how closely linked nutrition and mental health are could motivate you to make healthier changes in your diet.
 Participating in nutritional therapy as part of a rehab program’s addiction therapy services can help you in your long-term recovery.

 Addiction Recovery Is Within Your Reach

 Are you looking for an effective addiction rehab program?
 San Antonio Recovery Center provides affordable treatment options as part of a full spectrum of care.
 Our skilled professionals utilize accurate diagnoses and advanced treatment modalities in our supportive, safe facility.

 - Residential treatment program

 - Family therapy

 With the right addiction treatment, you’ll heal on every level.
 Let the compassionate team at San Antonio Recovery Center give you the tools you need to beat drug and alcohol addiction.
-Create a brighter future by reaching out to us today at 866-957-7885 and learn how nutrition and mental health have a connection.
+Through our nutrition programs, you’ll learn to fuel your body with healthy, whole foods.
+Create a brighter future by reaching out to us today at 866.957.7885, or contact us online and learn how nutrition and your mental health are connected.